Pure inductive limit state and Kolmogorov's property-II

+\vsp Now we focus on the question: how situation changes when $\clm_0$ is a type-I factor or more generally type-I von-Neumann algebra with completely atomic center.

-\vsp \NI {\bf THEOREM 2.6: } Let $(\cla_0,\tau_t,\phi_0)$ be as in Theorem 2.4 and $\cla_0$ be also a type-I von-Neumann algebra with center completely atomic.
-Then strong mixing property of $(\cla_0,\tau_t,\phi_0)$ is equivalent to all the statements (a)-(d) of Theorem 2.4.
+\vsp \begin{thm} Let $(\clm_0,\tau_t,\phi_0)$ be as in Theorem 2.4 and $\clm_0$ be also a type-I von-Neumann algebra with center completely atomic.
+Then strong mixing property of $(\clm_0,\tau_t,\phi_0)$ is equivalent to all the statements (a)-(d) of Theorem 2.4. \end{thm}